srogatch/ProbQA/README.md

 Python: https://github.com/srogatch/ProbQA/tree/master/Interop/Python/ProbQAInterop

+# Applications

+An application of the probabilistic question-asking system is now available as a website: http://probqa.com/ .
+Here users can find the next game to play without knowing its name or keywords.
+The users only need to answer questions, and the program lists the top recommendations for each user.
+The engine that powers the website is supposed to work similarly to a popular game Akinator, where the user thinks of a character, and the program asks questions to guess about the user's secret character.

+In ProbQA there is no secret: the user simply doesn't know exactly what he/she wants.
+So the program asks questions to come up with something suitable for the user.

 # ProbQA / Artificial Super-Neuron
 I wasn't impressed by current artificial neural networks because even a single neuron out of 14 billions in a human brain has to be much more intelligent than a few bytes of information and a threshold function.
 Some life forms have no more than that - a single neuron - still they manage to do so much.
 So perhaps a neuron has processing power comparable to that of a single modern PC.
 That processing power/memory is used for storing large internal statistics and plans on how to interact with the other neurons.